MicrosoftDocs/appcenter-docs/docs/diagnostics/index.md

 }
 ```

-Here the full exception (`ex`) is still being sent back to the App Center service, but in addition to this, a dictionary containing additional debugging information is also being created and sent.
+Here the full exception (ex) is still sent to the App Center service, but the SDK adds a dictionary containing additional debugging information and sends it to the server with the error report.